Swapnil-ingle/react-projects/basic-projects/tutorial-course/README.md

 This will now show-up on the browser window.

 This is called as a 'Stateless Functional Component' Or 'Dumb Component' as it does not have anything to do with 'States'.
+This will ALWAYS return JSX.

+## JSX Rules

+JSX is kinda like HTML but not entirely HTML.

+While returning a JSX from a dumb component, you've to make sure that the entire thing is wrapped into a single element, like a single div tag.

+1. Instead of creating lots of div tags, use proper semantics like article, section, etc.
+2. Instead of using 'class' use 'className' for defining the class of a tag.
+3. Must close every element (tag)